Layout

 What is Agile Planning?

-Agile planning guides the agile management process and establishes an iterative and incremental approach within values stated in the Agile manifesto:
+Agile planning workflow guides the agile management process and establishes an iterative and incremental approach within values stated in the Agile manifesto:

 Under agile project management, teams work to achieve objectives and key results (OKRs) within short time frames and prioritize the product backlog to focus on maximizing value.
 At the end of each iteration, the goal is to deliver a potentially shippable product increment; people use it and give the team feedback on the product often in real-time.